Jonathan Glickman: Career

 Glickman has also overseen the revival of MGM as a domestic film distributor through its partnership with Annapurna Pictures in creating United Artists Releasing.
 In 2017, he oversaw the relaunch of Orion Pictures as a genre label.
 Additionally, he began overseeing MGM's live stage productions based on MGM properties in 2016.

 On January 3, 2020, Glickman stepped down as president of MGM Motion Picture Group to transition into a producer role for the studio, although he continued overseeing No Time to Die, the 25th film in the Bond franchise.
 Glickman's eight year term as president of the studio was the longest since Dore Schary.
 During his term, 26.6% of the directors Glickman hired were female, far above the industry average.

 Jonathan Glickman started a new company, Glickmania, in February 2020.
 Respect starring Jennifer Hudson is going to be the first movie produced by Glickmania.
-In October 2020, Glickman signed on to executive produce the Netflix series Wednesday.
+In 2021, Glickman founded the Panoramic Media Company, an incubator focusing on established and emerging storytellers across all platforms with key investors Spyglass Media Group, Eagle Pictures and United Talent Agency.
+In 2021, Glickman executive produced the hit Netflix series Wednesday, which earned Emmy Nomination and Golden Globe nominations for best comedy series.

+In January 2024, Glickman was reported to be in talks with Miramax to join the company as its CEO following the departure of Bill Block in October 2023.
+If talks were successful, Glickman's Panoramic Media Company would be acquired by Miramax as well.
+On April 2, 2024, it was announced that Glickman would serve as CEO of Miramax effective immediately, with the company acquiring some projects from Panoramic Media Company as part of the deal.

 Philanthropy and honors

-Glickman sits on the National board of the Posse Foundation as well as the Story Pirates.
+Glickman sits on the national board of the Posse Foundation as well as the National Archives Foundation.

 Glickman was listed on The Hollywood Reporter 100 Most Powerful People in Entertainment 2019 as well as 2017 and 2019's Variety 500 list of the most influential people in the entertainment industry.